CharliePops/charliepops/README.md

 I am a Software Engineer with a passion for Web Applications Development.

-Full Stack Developer working most of my time in the front end and React.
+Full Stack Developer spending most of my time in the Front End developing UI's with React.